Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 and the limit switches drop out a ‘hoist enable’ interlock to the main hoist drive motor circuit thereby stopping all hoisting functions.
-Depending on the hoisting drive train characteristics, it is possible that the MS unit will arrest the load before the drive torque has been fully removed.
+Depending on the hoisting drive train characteristics, it is possible that the MS Unit will arrest the load before the drive torque has been fully removed.
 In this case, or in the case of a hoist control system failure to prevent application of an over torque the MS is also paired with a torque limiting device, located between the hoist motor and the